OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_pre_deployment.md

 :::

-Issues with Winkler method at low oxygen concentrations (below 1 $\mu$mol/kg, some researchers consider that values below 20 $\mu$mol/kg shouldn't be use for the sensor calibration):
+There are various issues with Winkler at low oxygen concentrations that have been described in the bibliography:
+-	In waters  with concentrations  below 5 $\mu$mol/kg where a high concentration of nitrite may cause a positive oxygen bias {cite}`Langdon2010`.
+In more recent articles, scientist even avoid using Winkler at concentrations <20 μmol kg-1 (reference?).
-- There are various issues with Winkler at low oxygen concentrations as Winkler always biases towards too high oxygen: the detection limit of the method is around 1 uM {cite}`Langdon2010`, the oxygen absorbed in the plastic of the Niskin bottles might be transferred to  the water sampled (reference needed).
+-	Oxygen absorbed in the plastic of the Niskin bottles might be transferred to the water sampled (reference needed).
-- For example, within the core of the Peruvian oxygen minimum zones oxygen concentrations at nmol levels are present.
+-	Presence of extremely low concentrations of oxygen concentrations (nmol levels) in areas like the core of the Peruvian oxygen minimum zones.

+Thus, when working in these areas, it is recomended to do:
-- Thus in-situ approaches for 0 % calibration {cite}`Thomsen2016` are suggested.
+- In-situ approaches for 0 % calibration suggested by {cite}`Thomsen2016`.
-- Also intercomparisons with STOX sensors attached to a shipboard CTD {cite}`Revsbech2009` or new low-oxygen sensing foils (0-10% saturation) from Aanderaa are recommended.
+- Intercomparisons with STOX sensors attached to a shipboard CTD {cite}`Revsbech2009` or new low-oxygen sensing foils (0-10% saturation) from Aanderaa are recommended.

 #### 100 / 0 % saturation protocol